danbjorn/til/markdown/python-init-subclass.md

 class is created, not when an object is instantiated.
 This avoids metaclass shenanigans which are fun but generally difficult to reason about.

-Check out this article from 2018 that goes on to me detail: <https://blog.yuo.be/2018/08/16/__init_subclass__-a-simpler-way-to-implement-class-registries-in-python/>
+Check out this article from 2018 that goes in to more detail: <https://blog.yuo.be/2018/08/16/__init_subclass__-a-simpler-way-to-implement-class-registries-in-python/>